cloyne/network/README.md

 Currently, every semester we move existing subscribers of mailing lists to a new mailing list for that semester, and repopulate mailing lists with current members.
 Some mailing lists automatically source their subscribers from other mailing lists (`from-central` sources `announce`, so one only has to change `announce`; `alumni` sources from all previous semesters' mailing lists).
 So in general it is required only to maintain subscribers of `clones` and `announce` mailing lists.
 For `clones` members can remove themselves, while for `announce` they cannot (it is used for important announcements by managers).
 Instructions how to do all the necessary changes at the beginning of every semester are in a separate [document](https://github.com/cloyne/network/blob/master/new-semester.md).

 Members can request additional mailing lists [here](https://cloyne.org/lists/create_list_request).
 In general, we welcome such custom mailing lists and approve them.

+## Web site (blog)

+[https://cloyne.org/](https://cloyne.org/) uses [Wordpress](https://wordpress.org/) for Cloyne's web site and blog.
+The idea of the website is to provide:

+* a place for common resource for existing members
+* a place for an online calendar for events in Cloyne
+* a place for information for incoming members (where is Cloyne, what is Cloyne, who to contact for move-ins)
+* a place for alumni to see what is happening in Cloyne these days
+* a place for members to post blog posts for others to see: related to Cloyne or not
+* through blog posts and calendar have a historical record of what is happening in Cloyne, to remember and dream

+At every semester ([instructions here](https://github.com/cloyne/network/blob/master/new-semester.md)) new members get accounts created on the site so that they can add content (blog posts and events).
+Managers should already have accounts and should probably just reset the password if they were not given the password from previous semester's managers.

+Wordpress provides multiple roles for users and we map them in the following way:

+* administrator – admins of the whole web site
+* editor – all managers who can edit all content (posts by others, static pages)
+* author – all members (current and past) who can add new content (blog posts and events) but cannot edit those of others
+* subscriber – anyone who registers on the web site

+To update the installation, one has to update the [base Docker image](https://github.com/cloyne/docker-wordpress).
+Based on that image we then have [the final Docker image](https://github.com/cloyne/docker-blog) which adds additional plugins and our own theme.

+Our theme is based on Twenty Thirteen theme from Wordpress, so when that theme is updated, our theme should be updated as well.
+To make updating easier we can use git to merge new upstream changes to the theme with our changes to theme.
+A process is as follows:

+ * in our [repository](https://github.com/cloyne/docker-blog) find the latest commit in the history with unchanged upstream theme being committed and checkout to that commit
+ * update the theme at that commit with new upstream content and commit it as new version, remember its hash reference
+ * checkout back to `master` branch and merge the above made commit into the `master` branch; git will try to merge changes, if not successful, you will have to manually resolve merge conflicts

 ## Printers